kubernetes/community/contributors/design-proposals/statefulset-update.md

 StatefulSet is at its [target state](#target-state).
 The StatefulSet controller will signal update completion as follows.
-    1. The controller will set `.Status.CurrentRevision` to the value of `.Staus.UpdateRevision`.
+    1. The controller will set `.Status.CurrentRevision` to the value of `.Status.UpdateRevision`.
-    1. The controller will set `.Status.CurrentReplicas` to `.Status.UpdateReplicas`.
+    1. The controller will set `.Status.CurrentReplicas` to `.Status.UpdatedReplicas`.
 Note that this value will be equal to `.Status.Replicas`.
-    1. The controller will set `.Status.UpdateReplicas` to 0.
+    1. The controller will set `.Status.UpdatedReplicas` to 0.

 ### Status Reporting
 After processing the creation, update, or deletion of a StatefulSet or Pod,